taralli-labs/taralli-protocol/docs/taralli-design.md

 Examples...

-A user wants to request a groth16bn128 proof based on circuit A, with public inputs B, so they need some verifier contract deployed on ethereum deployed/setup for circuit A, this verifer contract will have a certain contract address, function signature, public inputs commitment, submitted public inputs offset/length and potentially other commitments that need to be known by the requester in order for them to make the request that commits to those specific verifier details in the extraData field of the OnChainProofRequest to make the request to the exact proof they need.
+A user wants to request a groth16bn128 proof based on circuit A, with private and/or public inputs B, so they need some verifier contract deployed on ethereum deployed/setup for circuit A, this verifer contract will have a certain contract address, function signature, inputs commitment, submitted inputs offset/length and potentially other commitments that need to be known by the requester in order for them to make the request that commits to those specific verifier details in the extraData field of the OnChainProofRequest to make the request to the exact proof they need.

-A user wants to request a zkVM proof (e.g. risc0 zkVM) based on zkVM program A and zkVM inputs B, so they need a zkVM verifier contract deployed on Ethereum at a given address that can be committed to by the requester along with the commitments to the function selector, public inputs commitment if needed, submitted public inputs offset/length, potentially other commitments that need to be known by the requester in order for them to make the request that commits to those specific verifier details in the extraData field of the OnChainProofRequest to make the request to the exact proof they need.
+A user wants to request a zkVM proof (e.g. risc0 zkVM) based on zkVM program A and zkVM inputs B, so they need a zkVM verifier contract deployed on Ethereum at a given address that can be committed to by the requester along with the commitments to the function selector, inputs commitment (if needed), submitted inputs offset/length, potentially other commitments that need to be known by the requester in order for them to make the request that commits to those specific verifier details in the extraData field of the OnChainProofRequest to make the request to the exact proof they need.